Faculty for the Master's Program in Economic Law

 Mathilde Cayot isan associate professor at Paul-Valéry University – Montpellier III.
 She defended her dissertation, titled “Pure Economic Harm,” on November 24, 2016, under the supervision of Professor Daniel Mainguy.

-Edmond Baranes is a professor of economics at the University of Montpellier and co-director of the “Competition and Regulation” research area at the LAMETA Joint Research Unit.
-He is Director of the Master’s program in Industrial and Network Economics at the Faculty of Economics.
-Specializing in competition policy and sector-specific regulation (digital, energy, transportation, healthcare), he teaches numerous courses on competition economics, pricing strategies, and investment decisions.
-He regularly publishes articles in journals and contributes to expert reports.
-Within the CDCM’s programs, he teaches the economic analysis of competition law.
+Edmond Baranes is a professor of economics at the University of Montpellier and co-director of the “Competition and Regulation” research area at the LAMETA Joint Research Unit (UMR).
+He is the Director of the Master’s program in Industrial and Network Economics at the Faculty of Economics.
+Specializing in competition policy and sector-specific regulation (digital, energy, transportation, healthcare), he teaches a wide range of courses on competition economics, pricing strategies, and investment decisions.
+He regularly publishes articles in academic journals and contributes to expert reports.
+As part of the CDCM’s curriculum, he teaches the economic analysis of competition law.
 Email: edmond.baranes@umontpellier.fr

 Gilles N’Goala is a professor at the University of Montpellier, Montpellier Management Institute (MOMA).
-He is also Vice President of the French Marketing Association (AFM).
-View his CV here:
+He is also Vice President of the French Marketing Association (afm).
+View his resume here:

 Email: Gilles.N-Goala@umontpellier.fr